prasanna2019/prasanna2019/README.md

 ## Hi, I'm Prasanna 👋

-I'm a Data Engineer focused on building reliable analytics and data pipelines, with recent work on blockchain datasets and cloud warehouses.
+I'm a Data Engineer focused on building reliable analytics and data pipelines, leveraging AI/GenAI tools to accelerate development, debugging, and design, with recent work on blockchain datasets and cloud warehouses.

 ### What I work on